Uncertainty Estimation of Transformers' Predictions via Topological Analysis of the Attention Matrices: Experiments

-Since we found out earlier that the last layer attentions are the most informative for us, we also calculate cross-barcodes along this layer.
-We fix the index $k$ equal to 12, vary the indices $i$, $j$ and observe how the quality of the uncertainty estimation changes, when the Score Predictor receives the pairwise attention statistics of the matrices $Aik$ and $Akj$.
+As we previously discovered, the attentions from the last layer are the most informative for our analysis.
+Therefore, we also compute cross-barcodes for this layer.
+We fix the index $k$ to 12, vary the indices $i$ and $j$, and examine how the quality of uncertainty estimation changes when the \textit{Score Predictor} incorporates the pairwise attention statistics of the matrices $A_{ik}$ and $A_{kj}$.

-Table \ref{table:cross_barcode_selection} shows the change in the metric when adding cross-barcodes to the English-language setup.
-According to the experimental results, there is a small portion of the optimal pairs of attention matrices.
-Cross-barcode calculated for such pair improves the uncertainty estimate for our topological method, for example, the pair $A_{12, 12}$ and $A_{12, 9}$.
-These pairs are located in the lower right corner of the table, which corresponds to the 7-12 layer and head indices in the Transformer.
-The remaining pairs of attention matrices barely improve the performance of Score Predictor.
+Table \ref{table:cross_barcode_selection} presents the variation in the metric when we start include cross-barcodes in uncertainty estimation for EnCoLA benchmark.
+The experimental results indicate that only a small subset of attention matrix pairs are optimal.
+Cross-barcodes computed for these pairs improve the uncertainty estimation for our topological method, such as the pair $A_{10, 11}$ and $A_{11, 8}$.
+These pairs are concentrated in the lower right corner of the table, corresponding to final layers of the Transformer.
+In contrast, the remaining attention matrix pairs show minimal improvement in the performance of the \textit{Score Predictor}.

+In order to better understand the pairwise relations between attention heads and their influence on the model confidence, we visualize the attention heads in the Picture \ref{fig:clusters}.
+We apply UMAP algorithm for dimensionality reduction \cite{mcinnes2018umap-software} to preserve the structure of the manifolds.
+The edges in the graphs are associated with the cross-barcodes from the Table \ref{table:cross_barcode_selection}, and the most informative ones are highlighted with the red color.
+According to the visualizations, the attention heads form several clusters in the two-dimensional space, and the majority of the heads that contribute the most to the confidence score are located within the same cluster.

-As a result, we supplement the set of topological features of the first type with the two most informative cross-barcodes.
-Further, our final results are given for the Score Predictor, trained only on best-performing topological features of each type.
+As a result, we select up to 5 most informative cross-barcodes.
+Further, our final results are given for the \textit{Score Predictor}, trained only on best-performing topological features of each type.